Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 The Population Needs Assessment cited ONS research from April and September 2021,[7] where participants were asked about the impact of Covid-19 on multiple aspects of their lives, including mental health and wellbeing.
 Though there is no disaggregated data for ethnic minorities and the sample sizes were small, North East Scotland (including Aberdeen City and Aberdeenshire) showed high levels of loneliness and anxiety, as well as low levels of happiness.

-Participants in this online roundtable discussion referred to Brexit and Covid-19 as a ‘time bomb’ that would increase mental health problems among EU citizens.
+Participants referred to Brexit and Covid-19 as a ‘time bomb’ that would increase mental health problems among EU citizens.

 To help develop the new ACHSCHP Equality Outcomes, at the end of 2020 research was conducted with 192 people to better understand the health inequalities and challenges impacting people with protected characteristics in Aberdeen.
 For this, a survey was conducted, as well as discussion groups with community members with all (and sometimes overlapping) protected characteristics.